 - Polishing cloth

 Elbow grease, and a lot of it!

 Let’s get started.

 “They don’t look too bad.”
 I thought to myself and, Maybe I don’t really need to polish them today.?.”
-Oh how the old thought patterns like to creep on.
+Oh, how the old thought patterns like to creep on.
 “No, today is the day.
-I’m determined to knock this out.”
-And so I did.
+I am determined to knock this out.”
+And, so I did.

 My favorite part of this process is the polishing.
 After the cleaning solution has been applied and rubbed in, let it dry.
 Grab a clean dry cloth and begin to rub some more, buff and polish.
-The end result may look something like this…
+The result may look something like this… clean, bright, glimmering …

-After I took the photos I’ll be honest, I was a bit disappointed that the process wasn’t very noticeable at all.
+After I took the photos I will be honest, I was a bit disappointed that the process wasn’t very noticeable at all.
 How could that be?
 The polishing cloths prove just how filthy the silver was.